rajendraarora16/College-Management-System/README.md

 know this one have less security.
 But my aim is to make work inside database connectivity with their components.

-If you want the demo, Visit here:
+If you want to see demo, Visit here:

 http://www.rajendra.co.nf